By Kathreen Harrison

 “The sleeping giant that is Africa is now rising,” proclaimed African Union Ambassador to the U.S. Dr. Arikana Chihombori-Quao to an attentive audience at an event sponsored by the World Affairs Council of Maine in Hannaford Hall, Portland on September 13.

-“The baby is finally born, and the baby’s name is the African Continental Free Trade Agreement (AfCFTA).
-All 55 countries in Africa have come together around the agreement, which was brokered by the African Union, beginning in 2013, and ratified last March 2018.
+On Friday evening, after a pointed and succinct overview of the history of colonization in Africa and the continued exploitation of the continent’s natural resources by multinational companies and foreign governments to the present, the ambassador described the change that is at hand.
+“After a long pregnancy and many years of intense labor, a baby has finally been born, and the baby’s name is the African Continental Free Trade Agreement.
+We need to raise her carefully, and help her to grow and mature,” Ambassador Chihombori-Quao said.
+“All 55 countries in Africa have come together around the agreement, which was brokered by the African Union and ratified in March 2018.
 We are finally speaking with one voice.
-It is the monumental decision that we have needed to make for over 700 years, since the first colonizers came to Africa – to take her rightful place on the world stage.
+It is the monumental decision that we have needed to make for over 700 years – since the first colonizers came to Africa – to take her rightful place on the world stage.
 Beginning in July 2020, Africa will enter the world market as ‘Africa’ instead of 55 countries.”

-“At the moment, African countries are wanna-be boxers, constantly thrown into the ring with heavyweights.
-West Africa produces 65% of the world’s cocoa, for example, but only last year started to manufacture its own chocolate bars.
-People rightfully talk about the corruption of some African leaders, but if we’re going to talk about corruption – let’s talk about all the corruption.
-At least $50 billion leaves Africa each year due to corruption.”
+“At the moment, African countries are wanna-be boxers, constantly thrown into the ring with heavyweights,” she continued.
+“West Africa produces 65 percent of the world’s cocoa, for example, but only last year started to manufacture its own chocolate bars.
+People rightfully talk about the corruption of some African leaders, but if we’re going to talk about corruption, let’s talk about all the corruption.
+At least $50 billion leaves Africa each year due to corruption.

 “Africa must get out of the losing lane.
 We need to come together as Africans, and friends of Africa, and understand her from the point of truth, not lies.”

-The ambassador ended her remarks with a plea to the American business community to please wake up to the advent of the African Continental Free Trade Agreement.
+The ambassador urged the American business community to wake up to the advent of AfCTFA.

-“The Europeans are ready – the Chinese are ready – the people who are not ready are the Americans.
-Wherever I go, the American business community is not aware of AfCTFA.”
+“The Europeans are ready.
+The Chinese are ready.
+The people who are not ready are the Americans.
+Wherever I go, the American business community is not aware of the African Continental Free Trade Agreement.”